your-tools/tsrc/docs/guide/review.md

 repos:
  - ...
 ```
-and there is a remote named `origin` which starts with `git@github.local` (hostname of `github_enterprise.url` configuration) , `tsrc` will assume you want to use GitHub Enterprise.
+and there is a remote named `origin` which starts with `git@github.local`
+(hostname of `github_enterprise.url` configuration) , `tsrc` will assume
+you want to use GitHub Enterprise.

-Then, the first time you need access to GitHub API, it will ask for your credentials, generate a token and store it in the `~/.config/tsrc.yml` file.
+Then the first time you need access to GitHub API, it will ask for your credentials, generate a token and store it in the `~/.config/tsrc.yml` file.
 In the event your GitHub Enterprise instance has a self-signed certificate the trust store can be configured in the `~/.config/tsrc.yml` file via:
 ```yaml
 auth: